471 Papagena

-Papagena (minor planet designation: 471 Papagena) is an asteroid that was discovered by German astronomer Max Wolf on June 7, 1901.
+471 Papagena is an asteroid that was discovered by German astronomer Max Wolf on 7 June 1901.
 Its provisional name was 1901 GN.

 Papagena comes to a favorable near-opposition apparent magnitude of better than magnitude 9.8 every five years.
-On September 30, 2010, it was magnitude 9.68 and it will get brighter every five years until December 12, 2035, when this late-to-be-discovered asteroid will be at magnitude 9.28.
+On 30 September 2010, it was magnitude 9.68 and it will get brighter every five years until 12 December 2035, when this late-to-be-discovered asteroid will be at magnitude 9.28.
 It is named for a character in Mozart's opera, The Magic Flute.